cazacugmihai/grails-spring-security-oauth/README.md

 Once you have an user domain and configured provider names, go with:

     grails s2-init-oauth [domain-class-package] [oauthid-class-name]

-that creates an OAuthID class in the specified package.

 Example:

     grails s2-init-oauth com.yourapp OAuthID

+that creates:

+- the domain class `com.yourapp.OAuthID`

+- the controller class `com.yourapp.SpringSecurityOAuthController`

+- the view `springSecurityOAuth/askToLinkOrCreateAccount.gsp`

 Finally, add